hanswolff/redfoxmq/README.md

 RedFoxMQ is a .NET in-memory message queue that uses a simple TCP transport.
 It is fairly lightweight and provides full control over message serialization / de-serialization.
-The performance is very good (broadcasting messages over TCP reaches 300k IOPS on my machine).
+The performance is very good (batch broadcasting over TCP reaches 3 million (!) messages per second on my machine).

 #### Supported Features